Addono/aknapen.nl/content/blog/20221023-optimizing-container-image-size-for-yarn-install.md

 +++

-# Optimizing Docker container image size when using Yarn

 In this post, I'm briefly going over how installing dependencies in your Docker image using `yarn install` can cause unnecessary bloat, why it happens, and the simple steps to take on how to fix it.

 ## Backstory time